MorpheusXAUT/DelHel/README.md

 This setting will be saved to the EuroScope settings upon exit.

+#### Toggle logging of min and max RFLs

+`.delhel minmaxrfl`

+Toggles logging of min and max RFLs for predefined routings during flightplan processing.

+If enabled, `DelHel` will display the min/max value triggering a warning during flightplan processing, informing you about the limit defined in the routing config.
+If disabled (default setting), `DelHel` will only display the min/max RFL values if the [debug mode](#toggle-debug-logging) is enabled.

+This setting will be saved to the EuroScope settings upon exit.

 ### Airport config

 `DelHel` uses its airport config, stored in the `airports.json` file in the same directory as the `DelHel.dll` plugin DLL, to retrieve most of its configuration for validations and flightplan processing.